 Direct accident period loss ratio, expressed as a percentage, represents all losses and claims expected to arise from insured events that occurred during the applicable period regardless of when they are reported and finally settled divided by direct earned premiums for the same period.
 Changes to our loss reserves are the primary driver of the difference between our direct accident period loss ratio and direct loss ratio.
-Total direct accident period loss ratio includes such losses and claims from all policies that were in place at any time during the applicable period divided by all direct earned premiums, whereas renewal direct accident period loss ratio includes such losses and claims from renewal policies, which are defined as policies from a customer's second term and beyond, divided by the direct earned premiums from renewal policies.
-We believe that total direct accident period loss ratio and renewal direct accident period loss ratio are useful in evaluating expected losses prior to the impact of reinsurance, and in understanding how the ratios differ for renewal policies versus total policies.
+Total direct accident period loss ratio includes such losses and claims from all policies that were in place at any time during the applicable period divided by all direct earned premiums, whereas renewal direct accident period loss ratio includes such losses and claims from renewal policies.
+We believe that total direct accident period loss ratio and renewal direct accident period loss ratio and policies.